(yes ...

 to the dealership and went to work.

-again in the future.
 For those that think I'm an

 idiot for